pulumi/docs/content/docs/reference/pkg/azure-nextgen/synapse/integrationruntime.md

 import * as pulumi from "@pulumi/pulumi";
 import * as azure_nextgen from "@pulumi/azure-nextgen";

-const integrationRuntime = new azure_nextgen.synapse.latest.IntegrationRuntime("integrationRuntime", {
+const integrationRuntime = new azure_nextgen.synapse.IntegrationRuntime("integrationRuntime", {
     integrationRuntimeName: "exampleIntegrationRuntime",
     properties: {
         description: "A selfhosted integration runtime",